 Why not pursue it?
 While this might have only been a pipe dream when I was growing up, the possibilities in gaming and tech are growing rapidly.

 With visions of a high tech future where we’ll be escaping reality through gaming and virtual reality.
-Games are being used more and more in education, learning and testing.
 The prospects in this field of STEM careers might just be the way to go.
 Although imagination, passion and creativity might be a great start, there is a lot more to being a game designer.

 What is a game designer